Quick Answer

 Microsoft Purview eDiscovery E3 or E5 license

-Source: Microsoft Learn — About shared mailboxes in Microsoft 365
+Source: Microsoft Learn About shared mailboxes in Microsoft 365

 The key rule to remember

-The mailbox is free.
-The users accessing it are not.
 Every person who needs access to a shared mailbox must have a licensed Microsoft 365 account of their own.
-The shared mailbox itself doesn't consume an additional license — but it also doesn't give any user free access.
+The shared mailbox itself doesn't consume an additional license — but it also doesn't give any user free access to Microsoft 365.

-Option 1 - Delegated Gmail account:
+Option 1 - Gmail delegation:

 A Gmail account where one or more users are granted delegate access.
 Each delegate must have their own Google Workspace license.
 The delegated account itself doesn't require a separate license, but it does count against your domain's pooled storage.

-Option 2 - Google Groups (Collaborative Inbox):
+Option 2 - Google Groups Collaborative Inbox:

 A Group email address that multiple members can access and reply from.
 Members use their existing Workspace accounts, no additional license needed for the Group itself.